JakeSteam/blog-programming/_drafts/2023-06-09-example-onboarding-docs-remote-engineers.md

 #### Communication channels

-Finally, they also need to know the formal and informal discussions areas.
+Finally, they also need to know the formal and informal discussion areas.
 Teams often have a subteam channel, a speciality channel, a formal discussion channel, a casual discussion channel, and many, many more.
 New starters will often need 100+ channels, so a brief description & categorisation of these will help the newcomer know what can be safely muted!

 [![](/assets/images/2023/onboarding-slack-thumbnail.png)](/assets/images/2023/onboarding-slack.png)